 In the end, with all of this information at your fingertips in one place, you can prove your marketing team's impact on the business through your martech investment.

 So, instead of a Super Bowl ad, what equivalent martech investment would you make?
 (Or, if you did get a slot this year, we look forward to seeing you in the commercials!)
-Feel free to keep the discussion going in the comments below, or contact us directly anytime.
+Feel free to keep the discussion by contacting us directly or reaching out to me at firstname.lastname@example.org.